remixer-dec/botality-ii/README.md

 ### Bot commands
 Send a message to your bot with the command **/tti -h** for more info on how to use stable diffusion in the bot, and **/tts -h** for tts module.
 The bot uses the same commands as voice names in configuration file for tts.
 Try **/llm** command for llm module details.
+LLM defaults to chat mode for models that support it, assistant can be called with /ask command

 License: the code of this project is currently distributed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, third party libraries might have different licenses.